thedynamiclinker/sudocode/bin/whoami.md

 1: What?

 0: In "Computer science," you prefer the science.
 In "Scientific computing," you prefer the computing.
+Those are the no---

 1: I'm not in love with nouns don't be dumb.